Planning is essential for consistent outcomes

 ACETABULAR PLACEMENT

-Getting this correct is very important.
-Use of BURN's line - a projection of a line drawn on the patient from the underside of the symphysis pubis to the inferior aspect of the ischium (gluteal crease) - facilitates this.
-The Hip Calibration Gauge handle is set parallel to BURN's line before making the skin incision.
+The Hip Calibration Gauge handle is set parallel to BURN's line before making the skin incision, very easy with the postero-lateral approach, (Check with the fingers through the drape the ischial line and true position as sticky drapes can pull the posterior skin a little!).
 When components are correct, then at the combined 20/20 flexion/internal rotation, the head and acetabulum will be totally concentric, provided the neck shaft angle is 135 degrees.
 (If a more valgus stem is chosen then the cup will appear more open and vice versa).

-Getting this correct is very important.
-Use of BURN's line - a projection of a line drawn on the patient from the underside of the symphysis pubis to the inferior aspect of the ischium (gluteal crease) - facilitates this.
-The Hip Calibration Gauge handle is set parallel to BURN's line before making the skin incision.
+The Hip Calibration Gauge handle is set parallel to BURN's line before making the skin incision, very easy with the postero-lateral approach, (Check with the fingers through the drape the ischial line and true position as sticky drapes can pull the posterior skin a little!).
 When components are correct, then at the combined 20/20 flexion/internal rotation, the head and acetabulum will be totally concentric, provided the neck shaft angle is 135 degrees.
 (If a more valgus stem is chosen then the cup will appear more open and vice versa).

 HIP CAPSULE REPAIR